formal-methods-mpi/Workshop.jl/docs/src/Chapter0/usage.md

 ### Shell mode ; exercises

-1. List the files in the current directory: ls.
+1. List the files in the current directory: `ls`.
 2. Create another Julia file in the current directory: `touch chapter1.jl`.
 3. Create a new directory called "resources": `mkdir resources`.
 4. Go into the directoty with the cd command: `cd resources`.